AideenM12/Galway-Tours-MS1/README.md

 ### Project Goals

 The central goal is to create a fictional business to customer website that offers a unique tourist experience of Galway city through the medium of organized tours of the city's pub scene.
 The business function of the site is to create brand awareness which will be enhanced by linking the site to various social media accounts and also to Tripadvisor so the user can access accounts of previous customer experiences.
-There will also be a testimonial section on the landing page which in tandem with tripadvisor will be used to heighten the percived value of the business.
-The primary function of the social meet-ups page is to generate and enhance the social currency of the website and explore another possible future business venture if the meet-ups proved popular among users.
+There will also be a testimonial section on the landing page which, in tandem with, tripadvisor will be used to heighten the percived value of the business.
+The primary function of the social meet-ups page is to generate and enhance the social currency of the website and explore another possible future business venture if the meet-ups prove popular among users.
 What makes this idea special or even viable?
 Studies have consistently shown that the millenial generation prefer spending their income on experiences rather than material objects and this generation also happens to be in possession of considerable disposable income.
-Galway's tourist industry is booming and this idea appeals an experience orientated tourist by exploiting Galway's primary tourism asset: its nightlife.
+Galway's tourist industry is booming and this idea appeals to an experience oriented tourist by exploiting Galway's primary tourism asset: its nightlife.

 **The Strategy for achieving the above business goals is as follows:**
 * Creating an online presence for Galway Beer and Whiskey Tours.